RetroBytes32/templated-pool-allocator/README.md

 // Create and return a pointer to an object in the pool.
 T* newObject = pool.Create();

-// Free a pointer to an object in the pool. pool.Destroy(newObject);
+// Free the pointer to the object from the pool. pool.Destroy(newObject);

 ```